 PROBIOTICS.
-If your dog is on antibiotics for a urinary tract infection, it is a good idea to supplement with Lactobacillus to restore the healthy bacteria that are lost.
+If your pet is on antibiotics for a urinary tract infection, it is a good idea to supplement with Lactobacillus to restore the healthy bacteria that are lost.
 The dose is 1/4 capsule per 10 lbs. of body weight daily.

-Dr. Jones' Ultimate Canine Health Formulas contain both Vitamin C and Probiotics: www.thedogsupplement.com
+Dr. Jones' Health Formulas contain both vitamin C and Probiotics.

+For Dogs: www.thedogsupplement.com